SLTAT2025/SLTAT2025.github.io/README.md

 Submissions are invited for a full-day workshop that aims to bring together researchers who work with sign language translation with those who develop sign language avatar technologies.

-The workshop will take place within the Intelligent Virtual Agents IVA2025 (<a href="https://iva.acm.org/2025/" target="_new">https://iva.acm.org/2025/</a>) conference at the HTW campus (directly at the river Spree) in Berlin, Germany.
+The workshop took place within the Intelligent Virtual Agents IVA2025 (<a href="https://iva.acm.org/2025/" target="_new">https://iva.acm.org/2025/</a>) conference at the HTW campus (directly at the river Spree) in Berlin, Germany.

-The accepted workshop papers will be published via ACM as IVA2025 Adjunct Proceedings.
+The accepted workshop papers are published via ACM as IVA2025 Adjunct Proceedings.

+The [SLTAT 2025 Sessions Detail](SLTAT2025-SessionsDetail.md) page contains the list of presented papers and their link to the ACM digital library.

+Cite the workshop as:

+Nunnari, F., Luna-Jiménez, C., Wolfe, R., McDonald, J., Filhol, M., Efthimiou, E., Fotinea, E., Hanke, T. (2025) “9th International Workshop on Sign Language Translation and Avatar Technology (SLTAT 2025),” in Adjunct Proceedings of the 25th ACM International Conference on Intelligent Virtual Agents.
+IVA Adjunct ’25: ACM International Conference on Intelligent Virtual Agents, Berlin Germany: ACM, pp. 1–3.
+Available at: https://doi.org/10.1145/3742886.3759656.

 ## Call for papers